Hakesh/p1-sherpa-finder/README.md

 - Footer
   - Social media icons with link re-directing the user to our social media platforms

-If there is a feature that appears on all pages of your site, include it here.
-Examples of what to include would the the navigation, a footer and a favicon.

 I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.